 by Amy Krouse Rosenthal, illustrated by Peter H. Reynolds

 Little Miss planted a kiss!
 What will she grow?
-Discover the unexpected in this book by beloved creators Amy Krouse Rosenthal and Peter H. Reynolds
+Discover the unexpected in this book that celebrates kindness, love, and generosity while encouraging creativity and sparking meaningful discussions about empathy,.

 Complete a creative writing prompt.
 I planted… It grew into a… Have fun coming up with silly and sweet ideas!
 Illustrate the final writing prompt and share it with the class.